 Keep in mind that recruiters hear a collection of answers and can read into the lines with ease, so always stay sincere with your answer.

 In today’s job market, knowing just theoretical knowledge is not enough.
 Textbook smart does not equal employable smart.
-Familiarising yourself with accounting software will grant the recruiter to know the ability of your skills and knowledge application in a practical sense.
+Familiarising yourself with accounting software will enable the recruiter to know the application of your skills and knowledge in a practical sense.

-Cloud accounting is used in every business; therefore companies will look for candidates with the expertise that will aid them.
+Cloud accounting is used in every business; therefore, companies will look for candidates with the expertise that will aid them.
 The two big players in the Australian accounting market are Xero and MYOB.
-Both are powerful and responsive solutions that offer easy and effective ways to manage the accounting processes for business.
+Both are powerful and responsive solutions that offer easy and effective ways to manage the accounting processes for businesses.

-Our recent blog about Make the Right Choice: Xero or MYOB provides a head-to-head comparison between this two software.
+Our recent blog about Make the Right Choice: Xero or MYOB provides a head-to-head comparison between these two software.

 This is a typical interview question for interviewers to determine whether you would be a good fit for the role and what you are looking for in your next job.
 This question can be a way to show how you are qualified for this job.